libriscv/libriscv/docs/INTEGRATION.md

 ```

 Note: If you strip the program, you cannot call even retained functions.
 Use a linker option to strip all symbols except the ones you care about instead from a text file: `-Wl,--retain-symbols-file=symbols.txt`.
 Alternatively, only strip debug symbols.
 Debug information is often the largest contributor to file size.

+# Simple system-call implementation

+For most people, just using a simple system call scheme that doesn't require much scaffolding will be good enough.
+So, have a look at the [gamedev example](/examples/gamedev) where this is done.

 # Advanced features